BrianWill/japanese_vocab/README.md

 - `a` : jump back less than a second
 - `e` : jump ahead a few seconds
 - `q` : jump back a few seconds
-- `c` : jump ahead to the next subtitle (if subtitles are available and active)
+- `c` : jump ahead to the next subtitle
-- `z` : jump back to the previous subtitle (if subtitles are available and active)
+- `z` : jump back to the previous subtitle
-- `x` : jump to start of the current subtitle (if subtitles are available and active)
+- `x` : jump to start of the current subtitle
+- `g` : open the current subtitle in Google Translate
+- `r` : scroll the current subtitle into view in the sidebar
 - `-` : decrease playback speed
 - `+` : increase playback speed

-To align the subtitles with the audio:
+## Adjusting subtitles

+Sometimes your subtitles may not match your video source timings or have other flaws.
+In a story page, the "edit" link opens the subtitle file in a text editor for easy editing, and the "reimport" link reimports this individual story.

+You can also adjust the subtitle timings with some hotkeys:

 - `alt` + `-` : shift all subtitle timings forward by 0.2 seconds
 - `alt` + `+` : shift all subtitle timings back by 0.2 seconds
 - `alt` + `[` : shift all subtitles after the current timemark forward such that the next subtitle begins at the current timemark
 - `alt` + `]` : shift all subtitles after the current timemark back by 10 seconds

-## Drill page
+## Vocab drills

 ![](./images/drill.png)

-The words of the drill are displayed in a random order, with the current word at the top.
+On the drill page, the words are displayed in a random order, with the current word at the top.

 Hotkeys that affect the current word: